Patty Loveless: Early life

-Patricia Lee Ramey was born on January 4, 1957, in Pikeville, Kentucky.
-She is the oldest of seven children to Naomie and John Ramey.
+Patty Loveless was born Patricia Lee Ramey on January 4, 1957, in Pikeville, Kentucky to Naomi (née Bowling; 1921–2006) and John Ramey (1921–1979).
+She is the sixth of seven children.
+Through her patriline, Loveless is a distant cousin of country singers Loretta Lynn and Crystal Gayle.
 She was raised in nearby Elkhorn City, Kentucky, where her father worked in a coal mine.
 He contracted black lung disease as a result of the job, forcing the family to move to Louisville, Kentucky, to facilitate his medical treatments.
 John Ramey died of the disease in 1979.

 By the time she was 11, she began playing guitar and writing songs with her brother Roger, which led to the two of them performing together at local events.
 The two were discovered at one such show by the Wilburn Brothers.
 The duo did not consider her mature enough for a musical career at the time and encouraged her to keep performing.
 After she graduated high school, she began touring with the Wilburn Brothers as a vocalist in their touring band.
-In 1973, she quit the Wilburn Brothers band due to her dissatisfaction with not having a recording contract at the time.
-She married the band's drummer, Terry Lovelace, in 1973.
-She then moved with him to Charlotte, North Carolina.
+In 1973 she married the band's drummer, Terry Lovelace, the same year and moved with him to Charlotte, North Carolina.
 At this point, she altered the spelling of her name to Patty Loveless, a variant of her married name.

 Loveless spent much of the late 1970s playing rock cover songs at various venues in the Midwestern United States.
 By the mid-1980s, she moved back to Nashville, Tennessee, to pursue a career as a country artist.
 At the time, Loveless said she was inspired by the rise of neotraditional country in the mid-1980s through such acts as Dwight Yoakam, The Judds, and Randy Travis.
-In Nashville, she sang demonstration songs for other artists and signed a songwriting contract with Acuff-Rose Music in 1985.
+In Nashville, she sang demo recordings for other artists and signed a songwriting contract with Acuff-Rose Music in 1985.
 Loveless recorded five of her own songs on a demo tape, which her brother Roger sent to MCA Records' Nashville division.
 Tony Brown (a record producer who was also serving as that label's president of artists and repertoire) helped sign Loveless to the label in July 1985.